kaboc/flutter_custom_text/README.md

 - The regular expression pattern of `TelMatcher` contains a lookbehind assertion, but [Safari does not support it](https://caniuse.com/?search=lookbehind).
 Avoid using `TelMatcher` as is if your app targets Safari.
-- Highlight of selected text in `CustomText.selectable` is lost if the widget is rebuilt;
-  e.g. when `hoverStyle` is applied or removed.

 ## Links